autometrics-dev/autometrics-ts/README.md

 - ✨ `autometrics` wrapper instruments any function or class method to track the most useful metrics
-- 🌳 Works in NodeJS server environments (Deno, serverless, and client support coming soon)
+- 🌳 Works in NodeJS and browser environments (Deno and serverless support coming soon)
 - 💡 Writes Prometheus queries so you can understand the data generated without knowing PromQL
 - 🔗 Injects links to live Prometheus charts directly into each function's doc